karllark/dust_attenuation/docs/dust_attenuation/attenuation.rst

 geometry of the photon emitters (stars) and dust grains as well as the grain details (size, shape, composition).

-TBD: add in 2 star example from SFChapter illustrating the two effects in the simplest case.

 Attenuation includes the effects of having multiple sources extinguished by different columns of dust and the scattering of photons into the observation beam.
 Unlike extinction, these two effects mean that the attenuation is not